During 2020, LeadingAge has called on all Americans to Act for Older Adults.

 Across the country, executives, care workers, residents, and their families and friends are reaching out to demand that Congress enact comprehensive relief for older Americans.
 Join us!

 Members of Congress need to hear from providers who are on the front lines of this pandemic caring for and supporting residents, clients, staff, and families.
-Tell your lawmakers to prioritize older adults NOW by calling or sending a personalized message to your members of Congress.
+Send a message to your congressperson telling them that aging services providers need more resources to care for older adults.

 Meet with Your Member of Congress